NickJongens/PiEvilTwin/README.md

 sudo ./install.sh
 sudo reboot
 ```
 During installation, macchanger may ask whether or not MAC addresses should be changed automatically - choose "No".
-The startup script in rc.local will perform this task more reliably.
+The startup script will perform this task more reliably.

-After reboot, look for an access point named "Google Free WiFi."
+After the reboot, look for an access point named "Google Free WiFi."

 Connecting to it from an Apple, Android or Windows device should automatically bring up a captive portal login screen.
 The Windows captive portal is a bit harder to introduce properly.
+(BETA)
 It requires a folder called 'redirect' with it's own 'index.html' file redirecting to the root website index.html

 Credentials are logged in `/var/www/html/usernames.txt`.